Loading

 Gross Motor Skills Home > Occupational Therapy For Parents & Carers > Learning, Playing & Exploring > Skills Building > Gross Motor Skills

 Gross motor skills describes physical development using ‘big movements’.
 Starting with small babies rolling over and moving on as they grow to being able to run, jump and hop.
 The best way to help a child build on these skills is to give them plenty of opportunity to practice them.
-Most children will run, hop on one foot and be able to kick, throw and sometimes catch a ball by the time. or young person's general health or development, you can contact the Healthy Child Programme
+Most children will run, hop on one foot and be able to kick, throw and sometimes catch a ball by the time. or young person's general health or development, you can contact the Healthy Child Service team

 Pre School Request for Support Home > Speech & Language > Pre School Request for Support